There is an option now on your profile page

 - Protip: If you don't feel like being zone-eaten at that particular point, have one (or more) of your party make for the hills.
 When the battle ends, your party will be intact and on the right side of the world.

 - The Mortal Kombat series has Scorpion, a yellow-clad ninja whose trademark move involves hurling a kunai into his opponent and then using a wire attached to the kunai to quickly pull the opponent into melee range.
-The ability is, of course, accompanied by one of his catchphrases: "C'mere!" or "Get over here!"
+The ability is accompanied by one of his catchphrases: "C'mere!" or "Get over here!"

 - The Death Knights in the Wrath of the Lich King expansion of World of Warcraft have an ability to do this.
-Of course, the difference being it's the player doing so, which lead to many Scorpion-related macros.
+The difference being it's the player doing so, which lead to many Scorpion-related macros.

-- Pretty much every high-level boss in the game also does this, unless there's a door that closes behind you or some other mechanic that prevents you from even trying to escape.
+- Every high-level boss in the game also does this, unless there's a door that closes behind you or some other mechanic that prevents you from even trying to escape.
 Numerous non-boss creatures also do this, from undead constructs pulling you to them with hooked chains to various spiders using strands of web to drag you back, Spider-Man style.

 - Also, if you try to climb to a position that the boss can't reach, any boss can teleport you back.